entrapta-dev/Linux-Gaming/Games/Rocksmith 2014 Remastered.md

 ```
 To select the Rocksmith audio cable as both input devices and the Analog option for both Output devices.

 You should now have a working Rocksmith 2014 Remastered.
-You *will* need to reboot to re-enable pulseaudio.
+You *may* need to reboot to re-enable pulseaudio.